mahtaamn/fixation-generator/README.md

 7.source_file_col: which column inside the file was the user looking at

-8. duration: the duration of the fixation
+8.duration: the duration of the fixation

 =========================================